arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/10.ai-coding-agents/ai-coding-agents.md

 ### 4. Provide Hardware Context to the Agent

-The UNO Q features the [`arduino-app-cli`](/software/app-lab/tutorials/cli/), a powerful command-line tool built specifically for managing, building, and deploying App Lab applications directly on the board.
+The UNO Q features the [`arduino-app-cli`](/software/app-lab/tutorials/cli/), a powerful command-line tool built specifically for managing, building, and running App Lab applications directly on the board.

 To get the most out of your AI agent, you need to provide it with context about this environment.
 Since the tool is built-in, you can instruct your agent to explore it directly.